-If you are involved in an accident it is important that you are treated for your injuries right away.
+If you are in an accident, it is important that you receive treatment for your injuries right away.
 You may use your personal injury protection insurance for your initial care.
-Doing so may help ensure you have the best chance for recovery, and will also provide the documentation necessary to prove your injury is permanent.
+Doing so may help ensure you have the best chance for recovery and will also provide the documentation necessary to prove your injury is permanent.
 If you need to file a personal injury lawsuit based on your injuries, you must do so within three years of the date of your accident, with some important exceptions.
-For example, the statute of limitations is shorter if your lawsuit must be filed against a government entity.
+For example, the statute of limitations is shorter if you have to file a lawsuit against a government entity.

 Proving that your injuries are permanent requires expert opinions from medical professionals who specialize in treating injuries such as yours.
 In some cases, the doctors who treated your injuries, ordered your tests, and documented your medical records may qualify as experts.
-However, in other cases, other professionals and experts may be required to examine you and give their opinions to the court for the purpose of your claims.
+However, in other cases, other professionals and experts may have to examine you and give their opinions to the court for your claims.

-You should ask the doctors who have treated you to provide their written professional opinion if they believe your injuries are permanent and qualify under New York’s insurance laws.
-These opinions may be provided to the court.
-An experienced personal injury attorney should also have their own network of experts who may be used to substantiate your claims and damages.
+You should ask the doctors who treated you to provide their written professional opinion if they believe your injuries are permanent and qualify under New York’s insurance laws.
+These experts can also provide their opinions to the court.
+An experienced personal injury attorney should also have their own network of experts who they might use to substantiate your claims and damages.

 What Is Pure Comparative Negligence?

 New York is a “pure comparative negligence” state.
-That means that even if you were partially to blame for the accident that caused your injuries, you may still qualify to recover your damages as long as you can prove the defendant’s negligence.
-However, any damages you may be awarded will be reduced according to your percentage of blame.
-For example, if you were 10 percent at fault for your accident, your damages would also be reduced by 10 percent.
+That means that even if you were partially to blame for the accident that caused your injuries, you might still qualify to recover your damages as long as you can prove the defendant’s negligence.
+However, any damages you may receive will reduce according to your percentage of the blame.
+For example, if you were 10 percent at fault for your accident, your damages can also decrease by 10 percent.